November 19, 2019, Queen Mary 2.

 To commemorate this 100th anniversary, Cunard’s current flagship, Queen Mary 2, will set sail on a celebratory Transatlantic Crossing, exactly 100 years to-the-week of Mauretania’s first Southampton call.
 During this voyage, Queen Mary 2 will host a variety of special on-board activities and events to pay tribute to Cunard’s relationship with Southampton.

 Southampton’s Sea City Museum will be displaying a specially curated traveling exhibition on board, with items on display that reflect the long history of both Cunard and Britain’s leading maritime city.
 The enrichment program will feature renowned guest speakers, including Cunard expert Chris Frame, who will share his knowledge on the importance of this last century for Cunard, and Penny Legg, author of several books on the history of Southampton.

 Guests on board.

-Guests on board include Chris Frame, Cunard historian and expert; Penny Legg, author, speaker and publisher, and artist Robert Lloyd.
+Guests on board include Chris Frame, Cunard Historian and Expert, and Penny Legg, Author, Speaker and Publisher.